Pauline-wanjiku/alx-low_level_programming/0x08-recursion/README.md

 [solution](/0x08-recursion/4-pow_recursion.c)

 #### 5. Your subconscious is looking for the dreamer
+function that returns the natural square root of a number.
 Prototype: int _sqrt_recursion(int n);
 - If n does not have a natural square root, the function should return -1 [solution](/0x08-recursion/5-sqrt_recursion.c)

 #### 6. Inception.
 Is it possible?
  function that returns 1 if the input integer is a prime number, otherwise return 0.

 Prototype: int is_prime_number(int n);